apollo

 unsafe

 It may be unsafe to use during breastfeeding as it passes into breastmilk and may cause sleepiness and decreased heart rate in your infant.
 It is not recommended for use in breastfeeding.
-Hence, if you are breastfeeding, inform your doctor before receiving BUPRENORPHINE.
+Hence, if you are breastfeeding, inform your doctor before receiving Buprenorphine.
 Your doctor may suggest you stop feeding while on treatment with this medicine.

 • Safety Warning